Skip to main content

 Conditions for Enhanced Funding Tab Instructions

-The state will use this tab to demonstrate the applicability of and evidence for the CEF for the system being reviewed.
+The state will use this tab to demonstrate the Conditions for Enhanced Funding‘s (CEF’s) applicability and provide evidence for the system under review.

-If a condition is not applicable, the state should mark “N/A” in the “State ORR Evidence” and “State CR Evidence” columns (Column C for ORR, Column I for CR).
-The state should include a brief explanation of why the outcome is not applicable to their system in the “Comments” column (Column D for ORR, Column J for CR).
+All CEF criteria must be listed within the Intake Form.
+If a condition is not applicable, the state must mark “N/A” in the “State ORR Evidence” and “State CR Evidence” columns.
+The state must justify why the outcome is not applicable to their system in the “Comments” column for both the ORR and CR columns.

-The state will use this tab to demonstrate evidence for both the CMS-required outcomes and any state-specific outcomes for both ORRs and CRs.
+The state will use this tab to demonstrate evidence for the CMS-required outcomes and any state-specific outcomes for ORRs and CRs.

-These reflect the unique circumstances or characteristics of the state or territory and its Medicaid program and focus on improvements to the program not specifically addressed by the CMS-required outcomes.
-State-Specific Outcomes should target specific business or policy problems and enable the state to demonstrate direct Medicaid program benefits.
-States should work with their CMS State Officer to finalize outcomes that address the proposed functionality.
+State-specific outcomes reflect the unique goals and characteristics of a state’s Medicaid program and focus on improvements to the program not specifically addressed by the CMS-required outcomes.
+These outcomes should target specific business or policy problems that should be resolved with the implementation of the new system or module, and enable the state to demonstrate direct Medicaid program benefits.
+The metrics related to these outcomes should show how the states will measure their success.
+States should work with their CMS MES State Officer to finalize outcomes and metrics that address the proposed functionality.

-If states have questions or need additional clarification, reach out to your CMS State Officer.
-A best practice utilized by many states is to request early input which may limit the amount of rework for the state and result in a more efficient review.
+The CMS MES State Officer is a valuable resource if states have questions or need additional clarification.
+Many states employ the best practice of requesting early input that may limit the amount of rework for the state and produce a more efficient review.

 Resources